rtwilson/odo/README.md

 APP_PROXY_URL_MODE=query
 ```

 Unknown local paths now return `404` instead of redirecting to `/admin` unless referer-based recovery applies, which makes missed rewrites easier to spot during testing.
 Missed document navigations redirect to canonical `/odo/https/{host}/{path}` URLs, while missed assets can be silently proxied.
-Virtual-host mode may be added later for EZproxy-style URLs such as `www-economist-com.access.library.edu`.
+Virtual-host mode may be added later for institution-specific host-based access URLs such as `www-economist-com.access.library.edu`.

 `/odo` performs a minimal safe outbound `GET`/`HEAD`/`POST` proxy.
 HTML `href`, `src`, `action`, and common asset attributes are rewritten when they point to safe, allowlisted proxy targets. `srcset` is partially supported.
 CSS `url(...)` references are partially rewritten for `text/css` responses and inline style attributes.